tobyli/Screen2Vec/README.md

 ```
 python layout.py -d <location-of-screen-dataset> -b 256 -e 400 -r 0.001
 ```
 where -b flags the batch size, -e the number of epochs, and -r the learning rate.
-Here, use the screen dataset rather than the trace dataset.
+Here, use the screen dataset ("combined") rather than the trace dataset ("filtered_traces").

 Then, to pre-generate these embeddings for your dataset to then use in screen training, run